slemhadri/Raspberry_pi/README.md

 # Computer Architecture using Raspberry Pi

-This repository contains an overview of what I learned while auditing Stanford's class on Computer Systems.
-Code is available upon request.
+This repository contains an overview of what I learned while auditing [CS107: Computer Organization and Systems](http://web.stanford.edu/class/cs107/), at Stanford University.

+Code available upon request, by contacting: salma.lemhadri@hec.edu

 ## The Course Content